alejaboterob/TiestosVoladores/TiestosVoladores/en/content/blogs/origami.md

 ## What are deployable structures?

 Deployable structures are those that can change their configuration significantly.
 Typically, they go from a folded, compact state to a large, unfolded state (Tibert 2002).
 Origami has been used to design small-sized structures, which simplifies the transportation and assembly of bulky products.
-This paper folding technique, also known as origami, is increasingly being implemented in various fields, such as aerospace applications, shelters, rescue structures, play installations, medical devices, among others.
+This paper folding technique, also known as paper sculpture, is increasingly being implemented in various fields, such as aerospace applications, shelters, rescue structures, playground facilities and medical devices, among others.

 ## Use of deployable structures in aerospace